 Military museums aren’t the only kinds of museums you can write

 about.
-When I realized that my military museum stories were selling
+When I realized my military museum stories were selling

 These are just a few interesting highlights.
-To date, I have 56 published museum stories on non-military topics.
+To date, I have more than 60 published museum stories on non-military topics.
 Obviously, there’s a travel writing market for these kinds of stories.

 The first reason writing museum stories sell so well: museums are staple tourist attractions around the world.
 No matter where you go, there’s a museum.
 And, there are museums in the city where you live – so you don’t have to travel far.